If you are just starting out as a singing teacher and wondering what gear and resources you need then here is my recommended top 10 list.

 1. Piano/keyboard 5 or more octaves

 Sure there are singing teachers who teach without a piano but I personally feel that this is inadequate especially if you are working on vocal technique such as developing the range, strength, stamina and transitional areas of the voice.
-I advise you have piano lessons to get your fingers around the basic scales if you don’t know how to play the piano.
+I advise that you take piano lessons to get your fingers around the basic scales if you don’t know how to play the piano.
 With practice, you will be amazed at how much more in control you are of a person’s voice.
 Scales along with vowel/consonant sounds are the staple building blocks of vocal development.

-If you are only working on style then piano may not be as essential.
+If you are only working on style then a piano may not be as essential.
 Some teachers use the guitar.

 You will find it is nearly impossible to run a successful business without a computer or internet access.
 Email is a quick and easy way to communicate with students and potential students.
 The great thing is you can do this any time of the day or set up automated responses reducing the loss of clients because you couldn’t get to the phone.

 Paypal and internet banking transfer are fantastic inventions.
 I make sure every new student pays for their first lesson up front.
 This prevents no-shows or ensures I get paid regardless.
 I have a 24-hour cancellation policy and this is plastered all over my emails, website, services leaflet and in the studio.
-Trust me you only need to sit there a few times twiddling your thumbs and fuming at the waste of time before realise pre-payment for newbies and a transparent cancellation policy are a must.
+Trust me you only need to sit there a few times twiddling your thumbs and fuming at the waste of time before realise pre-payment for newbies and transparent cancellation policy are a must.

-Once you are more confident as a teacher you can offer Skype lessons.
+Once you are more confident as a singing teacher you can offer Skype lessons.
 Whilst this method will never be better than an in-person one2one lesson, you will be amazed just how much you can achieve this way.
-I worked with a young man over telephone and Skype for a year before meeting him in person, managing to help him develop his first and second passaggi to a high standard.
+I worked with a young man over telephone and Skype for a year before meeting him in person, managing to help him develop his first and second transition to a high standard.

 3. Sound system/speakers, MP3 player/CD player

-4. Music/song books/Wikaphonia/backing tracks (YouTube/Spotify) Capo,
+4. Music/song books/Wikaphonia/backing tracks (YouTube/Spotify) Capo

 Certain genres such as classical and musical theatre always use sheet music.
 Contemporary genres not so much but still relevant.
 Local music stores, Amazon and musicnotes.com are good resources for sheet music. musicnotes.com has an iPad app to download your sheet music to, you can then transpose the music in the app.
 I LOVE this facility, transposing on the spot takes up too much on my brain space, and takes my focus away from the singer.